aitschti/scp-standalone/README.md

 ## Versions

-- **scp-standalone-v2.py** (RECOMMENDED): The new v2-only implementation with intelligent PSCH line selection.
-Uses `keys.txt` with format `pkey:pdkey` to automatically match the correct v2 encryption line from master playlists, no matter which position the key has in the plalist.
-This version is more flexible as Stripchat rotates between multiple v2 keys, and the proxy automatically selects the matching one.
+- **scp-standalone-v2.py** (RECOMMENDED): The new v2-only implementation with robust PSCH line selection.
+Uses `keys.txt` with format `pkey:pdkey` to automatically match the correct v2 encryption line from master playlists, no matter which position the key has in the playlist.
+This version is more flexible as Stripchat may possibly rotate between multiple v2 keys, and the proxy automatically selects the matching one.

 - **scp-standalone.py** (LEGACY): The original implementation.
 This version will be replaced by v2 in the future.
 Uses `key.txt` for single key storage and is set to use last available pkey.